engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 ```
 python gmid_launcher.py
 ```
 This will open a simple terminal-based GUI, allowing you to select which transistor you would like to generate the gm/Id LUT for.
 You just need to specify the sweeping parameters, and the tool will parse a netlist to Ngspice.
 The generated LUTs will be saved in a folder named LUTs.
 From here, you can navigate to the scripting folder and open JupyterLab, where an implemented GUI for viewing the data has been created.
+NOTE: The LUT data is not provided in the repository since the datasets are quite large.
+You can refer to the slides over module_1 to see a more graphic explination on how to generate the LUTs.